How to Choose The Best Keywords for Your Website

 This approach is essentially the reverse of the other two, and shows which keywords are helping your website to be found.
 It takes a little tweaking to set up, but once it’s running, you can go to Performance and then look under queries to see which search terms are leading people to visit your website.
 This is important because there might be search terms you didn’t expect that is proving useful to you.

 These are some of the basics of keyword research and ensuring that you are meeting the search needs of your customers.
+Alongside focusing on improving your keywords you should also focus on improving the title and meta description on each page of your site to better match the website keywords.
 The better you can make your site the go-to source for your product or service the better chance you have of ranking higher on Google.

-Brandastic is an Orange County SEO agency based in Costa Mesa.
-We can help your business to target your customers effectively, and to grow your Google rankings.
+Brandastic is a Digital Marketing and SEO agency with offices in Orange County, Los Angeles, and Austin.
+We help businesses to target your customers effectively, and to grow your Google rankings.
 We can help you to understand search intent, improve keywords, and grow organic traffic to your site with content creation.
 Learn more about our SEO agency services today.